bpm-diag/GDPR-Pilot/README.md

 If you find some problem in this stage, run:
 `npm audit fix`

-Run the following command to start the tool:
+Run the following command from the root directory "GDPR-Pilot" to start the tool:
 `npm run dev`

 ## Contributions